Guam: Spanish era

 Intermittent warfare, plus the typhoons of 1671 and 1693, and in particular the smallpox epidemic of 1688, reduced the Chamorro population from 50,000 to 10,000, and finally to less than 5,000.
 Up until the late 19th century, Guam was encountered by adventurers and pirates, including Thomas Cavendish, Olivier van Noort, John Eaton, William Dampier, Woodes Rogers, John Clipperton, George Shelvocke and William "Bully" Hayes.

 The island became a rest stop for whalers starting in 1823.
 A devastating typhoon struck the island on August 10, 1848, followed by a severe earthquake on January 25, 1849, which resulted in many refugees from the Caroline Islands, victims of a resultant tsunami.
 This earthquake was much more powerful than the 8.2 one that occurred on August 8, 1993.
 After a smallpox epidemic killed 3,644 Guamanians in 1856, Carolinians and Japanese were permitted to settle in the Marianas.

+The Marianas and specifically the island of Guam were a stopover for Spanish galleons en route from Acapulco, Mexico to Manila, Philippines in a convoy known as the Galeon de Manila.
+In the 1818 Spanish Census of the Spanish-Philippines, of which, the Marianas islands was under the governance of the Philippine Islands, it was recorded to have had 7,555 souls and of which there were 160 Spanish soldiers from Spain and Mexico, garrisoning the Marianas.

 American era

 The main street of Hagåtña c.
 1899–1900.

 After almost four centuries as part of the Kingdom of Spain, the United States occupied the island following Spain's defeat in the 1898 Spanish–American War, as part of the Treaty of Paris of 1898.
 Guam was transferred to the United States Navy control on December 23, 1898, by Executive Order 108-A from 25th President William McKinley.

-The U.S. Navy assumed administrative control, with Captain Richard P. Leary appointed as the first naval governor in 1899.
-This era marked the introduction of American governance structures and cultural influences to the island.

-The naval administration prioritized the development of Guam's infrastructure to support its strategic military position in the Pacific.
-One notable project was the establishment of a coaling station to service naval vessels traveling between Hawaii and the Philippines.
-Additionally, efforts were made to improve the island's roads, sanitation systems, and public health facilities.
-Educational reforms were also introduced, including the establishment of public schools with English as the medium of instruction, aiming to assimilate the local Chamorro population into American culture.

-Despite these developments, the Chamorro people faced significant challenges under the naval administration.
-Civil liberties were limited, and the local population had minimal input in governmental decisions.
-Recognizing these constraints, Chamorro leaders petitioned for U.S. citizenship and greater political autonomy as early as 1901, though these efforts were largely unsuccessful during this period.

-These advocacy efforts continued over the years, with Chamorro representatives seeking citizenship and self-governance.
-For instance, in 1936, delegates Baltazar J. Bordallo and Francisco B. Leon Guerrero traveled to Washington, D.C., to personally petition for Chamorro citizenship.
-Despite these persistent efforts, substantial political reforms were not achieved during this period.
+Guam was a station for American merchants and warships traveling to and from the Philippines, which was another American acquisition from Spain, while the Northern Mariana Islands were sold by Spain to Germany for part of its rapidly expanding German Empire.
+A U.S. Navy yard was established at Piti in 1899.
+A United States Marine Corps barracks was established at Sumay in 1901.

+A marine seaplane unit was stationed in Sumay from 1921 to 1930, the first in the Pacific.
+The Commercial Pacific Cable Company built a telegraph/telephone station in 1903 for the first trans-Pacific communications cable, followed by Pan American World Airways establishing a seaplane base at Sumay for its trans-Pacific China Clipper route.